Vellarikundu

 Vellarikund is a town and taluk headquarters in the Hill range of Kasaragod District in the state of Kerala.
-Vellarikundu is located between Odayanchal and Chittarikkal on Odayanchal-Cherupuzha Road.
+Vellarikundu is located on Odayanchal-Cherupuzha Major District Road (MDR).
+The nearest city Kanhangad is 30 km towards west.

 Etymology

 'Vellari-' comes from the Malayalam word 'വെള്ളരിക്ക' which means cucumber. '-kund' means low surface or pit.
 The place was formerly used for harvesting cucumbers.

 Transportation

 Vellarikundu is able to connect Mysore and Bangalore by Kanhangad-Panathur-Madikeri Road from Odayanchal.
 Private and Ksrtc Buses provide routes to Kanhangad, Kasaragod, Mangalore, Mysore, Bangalore, Kannur, Calicut, Kottayam and Pathanamthitta.

 The nearest railway station is Nileshwar Railway Station on Mangalore-Palakkad Line.
 The nearest airport is Mangalore International Airport on North and Kannur International Airport on South.

 History

 Vellarikundu Taluk was announced in the Kerala budget of 2013.
 On 21 February 2014, the new taluk was inaugurated by the Sri Oommen Chandy chief minister of the state.
 The taluk was created by splitting the Hosdurg taluk.